 Katz includes another graph on spoiler angle, this time using a fixed-height spoiler.
 Confusingly, this time the angle is measured from horizontal, not vertical, and the 70-degree angle from the previous graph isn’t included.

 - Drag increases about linearly with angle.

 - Lift-drag ratio seems best at a very shallow angle, but this may simply be the low overall height of the spoiler.
-Also note that L/D ratio doesn’t get any better than about 3:1, whereas a wing can be like 15:1.
+Also note that L/D ratio is at best 3:1, whereas a wing can be 12:1 or more.
 Which is why you use a wing if you’re serious about downforce.

 - Increasing spoiler angle to 60-degrees or more increases downforce, but at a diminishing return.

 Next I’ll look at my other favorite reference, Competition Car Aerodynamics.
 McBeath cites CFD work done on NASCAR spoilers, in which they changed both the spoiler height and angle.
 Now we’re getting somewhere.

 I’ll use the above results to compare spoilers of different lengths and angles that result in a similar total height above the deck.
 Which in turn allows me to figure out the most efficient spoiler angle.

 - 160mm spoiler, 20 degree angle, 54.7mm total height

 - 80mm spoiler, 40 degree angle, 51.4mm total height